 The things listed here are banned unless the Storyteller asks you explicitly to play them.
 Please note that this list is not comprehensive, and some things that are not listed here may, in fact, be banned.
 If in doubt, ask the Storyteller.

 - The following Paths of Enlightenment: Path of Metamorphosis, Path of Night, Path of Paradox (even if you’re playing a Ravnos), Path of Blood if you’re not an Assamite.

-- The following Disciplines: Any Clan- or Bloodline-specific Discipline for any banned Bloodline or Discipline that is not explicitly granted by your Clan or Bloodline; Assamite Sorcery, Koldunic Sorcery, Setite Sorcery, and Valeren
+- The following Disciplines: Any Clan- or Bloodline-specific Discipline for any banned Bloodline or Discipline that is not explicitly granted by your Clan or Bloodline; Assamite Sorcery, Koldunic Sorcery, and Setite Sorcery.

 - Visceratika and Flight, if you’re not playing a Gargoyle

 - The following Merits and Flaws: Fourteenth Generation, Child, Spirit Mentor, Haunted, Dark Fate, Amnesia